alexanderswift/public-gigacom/28thOct22-linedown.md

 Oct 28 16:24:59  kernel    igb0: link state changed to DOWN
 ```

-So on the phone I get to GigaComm support and let them do their thing, they could logon too their NTU & G.Fast bridge  so they must have an out of band method from their equipment in the MDF room.
+So on the phone I get to GigaComm support and let them do their thing, they could logon to their NTU & G.Fast bridge  so they must have an out of band method from their equipment in the MDF room.
 We spoke for a while and confirmed that the my firewall WAN_DHCP gateway X.X.X.1 is down and the support person will talk to engineers and call me back..
 (16:30)

 ```
 -- Outside of firewall ✅